pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 Tomorrow we will look at using PWM to control the speed.
 I'll also try to set up the Raspi with a WiFi dongle so we can command it remotely.

+### Day 5

+I tried really hard not to finish the robot before Gudari came back from school, but I did repair the wheel and set up WiFi on the Raspi.

+I spent the rest of the morning not doing ver much, helping with the new room upstairs, and checking out the suroundings.

+When Gudari came back, we tried the PWM and creted some programs.
+Then we decided to make a bumper out of some paper and tinfoil.
+So now the robot can [drive around](https://www.youtube.com/watch?v=pERpIgb1OWc) and back away from obstacles.

+Finally, I hacked together a Flask app to act as a remote control using a smartphone.

+In the evening I practiced some Spanish.

+### Day 6

+This morning Tarsicio told me I should take some more free time, I'm working too much.
+Problem is that I havn't really figured out what to do with my time.
+I also like working here.

+After brekfast I went to the nature reserve close by.
+It had really big trees, birds and butterflies.
+I also saw a squirl and some dog-sized animals that ran away before I could really see them.

+After lunch I went to a waterfall and sat on a rock thinking and looking around.
+I returned home when it started to rain.

+In the evening I played a game with Julia.

+### Day 7

+In the morning I fixed the piano.
+The pedals where not working correctly.
+I printed Gymnopedie 1, which I practiced for a bit.

+Afterwards worked on the new room until I started to lose focus and make mistakes.
+I'm really perfectionistic, but the wood is not first class, neither are the tools.
+So it's really hard to make everything fit exactly.

+After lunch I made another trip to the village.
+I'm getting better at cycling in the mountains, but I was still exhausted when I got back.
+Without toothpaste.

+Tarsicio previously told me he had an old Mac he wanted to fix.
+It's an iMac G3, to which he forgot the password.
+I booted it in single user mode and added a new user.
+Then I looked for the pictures he said where on it, but did not find anything.

+When I clicked "About this Mac", I realized that this machine is slower than a Raspberry Pi.
+A 600Mhz G3 processor and 320MB RAM.

+The internet does not work.
+Neither wired or wireless.
+I'm not sure if it's a hardware or software problem.
+I tried installing various Linux distributions in various ways, but the G3 is so old and PPC so little used that it's hard to find anything.

 ### Future